Dr. Eric Stroh, D.C., embraces a professional philosophy of non-invasive healing.

 Says Dr. Stroh, “Helping people feel better and make improvements in their lives is what I am committed to every day.”

 Dr. Stroh grew up on a small lake in western Minnesota.
 He attended high school in Underwood, where he played football, basketball and ran for the OTC Bulldogs track team.

 While in high school, Dr. Stroh suffered football injuries and was involved in an auto accident.
 Mayo Clinic doctors believed his prognosis was poor and suggested he would never again have a fully functioning left arm.
 In fact, though the therapy for his injuries proved intensive, he was able to return to playing football and the total use of his arm with the help of therapy and chiropractic care.

 Even before his own injuries occurred, Dr. Stroh was interested in healthcare.
 He attributes this to the influences of his mother, grandparents, aunts and cousins, many of whom were either nurses or physical therapists.

 Dr. Stroh attended North Dakota State University in Fargo, where he studied pre-med and earned his Bachelor of Science degree in Zoology.
 He went on to attend Northwestern Health Sciences University in Bloomington, Minnesota, where he received his Doctor of Chiropractic degree.

 After interning for several years, Dr. Stroh earned his license in 2013.

 A healthy life includes a healthy balance between work and family.
-When Dr. Eric isn’t helping patients, he spends time with his wife, Megan, a Registered Nurse, and their 2-year-old son, Avery, while eagerly awaiting the birth of their second son in November 2016.
+When Dr. Eric isn’t helping patients, he spends time with his wife, Megan, a Registered Nurse, and their two boys Avery and Ian.
+They are eagerly awaiting the birth of their first daughter in August 2018.
 In his alone time, Dr. Eric enjoys catching walleye, sitting in his deer stand, pheasant hunting, and wake boarding.
-He and Megan enjoy biking, hiking, and spending time with their child and dog, Emma.
+He and Megan enjoy biking, hiking, and spending time with their children and dog, Emma.